dharanikumarp/slassignment/README.md

 * The table is sortable, searchable and include filters.

 - [x] The SV webapp is mobile responsive and setup as a PWA
 * I tested on couple of devices with lower form factor (an old iPad, LG-G6, iPhone 8 plus etc).
-Though I didn't verify all the features, I found the web application loading and working.
+I found the web application loading and working.

 - [x] The stats related to chat are summarized over a rolling time window (no. messages per X seconds)
 - [x] The stats are sorted, refreshed and updated frequently (so we know who creates the most hype in chat sessions in almost realtime)